Nominate a Student

 Students must be nominated by a faculty member to participate in the URC.
 Nominations from postdoctoral scholars and graduate students are not accepted.

-On February 24, 2025 the Office of the Vice Chancellor of Student Affairs and Campus Life sent an email notice to all faculty soliciting nominations for student presenters at the URC.
+In late January 2026 the Office of the Vice Chancellor of Organizational Transformation sent an email notice to all faculty soliciting nominations for student presenters at the URC.
 Please see this email for the link to nominate a student.
-Faculty can also contact us at ugresearch@ucsd.edu.
+Faculty can also request the link at ugresearch@ucsd.edu with the Subject Line "URC Nomination Link Request".

 Frequently Asked Questions